Financing Guide

 Term20–25 years

-OwnershipPPA provider owns the system and claims all tax credits
+OwnershipPPA provider owns & claims all tax credits

 MaintenancePPA provider handles everything

-PPAs are particularly valuable for businesses, nonprofits, government buildings, and schools that cannot directly claim tax credits.
-The PPA provider claims the credits and passes the savings through as a lower electricity rate.
+PPAs are most common for businesses, nonprofits, government buildings, and schools that cannot directly claim tax credits.
+The PPA provider claims the credits and passes the savings through as a lower rate.
 See our commercial solar page for more on commercial PPA structures.

 Let’s Find Your Best Financing Option